-Compression Fractures: A compression fracture are also known as a spontaneous fractures.
+A compression fracture is also known as a spontaneous fracture.
 Compression fractures occur at random without a traumatic incident.
 The elderly are frequent victims of compression fractures due to osteoporosis and low bone mass.
 These fractures can happen at random, even while just walking.

-A hip fractures is a serious injury, especially for seniors, and complications stemming from a hip fracture may be life threatening.
+A hip fracture is a serious injury, especially for seniors, and complications stemming from a hip fracture may be life-threatening.
 Falling is usually the traumatic event that leads to a broken hip.
 Most patients with hip fractures are hospitalized for about 3 – 5 days.
 Healing after surgery can take an entire year.
 When an elderly person suffers from a broken hip, their health can deteriorate rapidly as the break can cause other health problems.